Chromatophore/HP48-Superchip/investigations/quirk_display.md

 0051B  RTNCC 				# End of Disable
 ```

 These routines don't appear to be being called from anywhere else, so it should be safe to edit them.
-If we instead change this to do something like the following
+If we instead change this to do something like the following:

 ```
 if !FF -> NextHand_a
 C = F
-B = C
+B = C 			# Stick F in B
 -> CommonSwapMode
 NextHand_a:
 if !FE -> NextHand_b
-B = 0
+B = 0           # Stick 0 in B
 CommonSwapMode:
 A = R4
 C = Offset
 C += A
 D0 = C
-C = B
+C = B 			# Retreive B
 @D0 = C
 RTNCC
 ...